plone/documentation/docs/classic-ui/images.md

   "property=og:title": "Image resolving and scaling" "keywords": "Plone, Classic UI, classic-ui, image, resize, scale"
 ---

 (classic-ui-images-label)=

 # Image handling

-The default content types and behaviors are using a `plone.namedfile.NamedBlobImage` field for all images.
+The default content types and behaviors use the field `plone.namedfile.NamedBlobImage` for all images.

-For this fields, image scaling and HTML tag creation is provided by the `plone.namedfile.scaling` module, specifically in the [`ImageScaling`](https://github.com/plone/plone.namedfile/blob/ecf33a2bc7a8c61888909bc383b3e08d80888e43/plone/namedfile/scaling.py#L350) view.
+For this field, image scaling and HTML tag creation is provided by the `plone.namedfile.scaling` module, specifically in the [`ImageScaling`](https://github.com/plone/plone.namedfile/blob/ecf33a2bc7a8c61888909bc383b3e08d80888e43/plone/namedfile/scaling.py#L350) view.

-Given a Dexterity content type named `news-item1` with a `plone.namedfile.NamedBlobImage` field named `image`, we can use the following API's to access the image scales and manage scales.
+Given a Dexterity content type named `news-item1` with a `plone.namedfile.NamedBlobImage` field named `image`, we can use the following APIs to access the image scales and manage scales.

 ```{note}
 We will use the image object as context in the following examples.
 ```

+(classic-ui-images-default-scales-label)=

 ## Default scales

-Plone allows you in the `/@@imaging-controlpanel` to configure which scales are available and what dimensions they should have.
+In `/@@imaging-controlpanel` Plone allows you to configure which scales are available and what dimensions they should have.
 By default we have the following scales configured:

 * large 768:768
 * preview 400:400